-Chairman of the Board of Directors and Committee Chairs
+Chair of the Board of Directors and Committee Chairs

-Mr. José Boisjoli is the current Chair of the Board of Directors, having succeeded Mr. Laurent Beaudoin following last year's annual shareholder meeting, who was then appointed as Chairman Emeritus.
+Mr. José Boisjoli is the Chair of the Board of Directors since May 30, 2019.

 The Board of Directors has adopted a written position description for the Chair of the Board of Directors which sets out the chair's key responsibilities, including duties relating to setting Board of Directors meeting agendas, chairing Board of Directors and shareholder meetings, director development, Board of Directors, committee and director assessment, leadership in ensuring that the Board of Directors works as a cohesive team, monitoring the work of the committees to ensure that delegated projects or responsibilities are carried out and reported to the Board of Directors and communicating with shareholders and other stakeholders.